Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 G1, G2, and G3 moves are separated into segments, which are executed as straight lines.
 The length of the segments is controlled by the S and T parameters.
 More segments give better results, but at the cost of processing time to calculate them.

 Most of the parameters can be changed by accessing the object model also.
-Most changes don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.
+Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: DH, Denavit-Hartenberg
 **D** is used to define the properties of the robot.